wesk124/snake/README.md

-## snake
+# snake

-# Python Version: Python 2.7
+## Python Version: Python 2.7

-# Import Libraries: You may need to download tkinter in yout machine to run the code
+## Import Libraries: You may need to download tkinter in your machine to run the code

-# Distributors: Xuanyu Duan, Dong Wang, Sheng Wei
+## Distributors: Xuanyu Duan, Dong Wang, Sheng Wei